 Eritrea’s National Education Sector Plan 2018-2022 is the country’s second sector plan and the first one underpinned by an education sector analysis.
 The strategic priority is to improve quality of learning in primary and secondary education by expanding early childhood education, improving teacher qualifications, and by bringing more out-of-school children into schools.
 The plan further identifies girls’ education and special needs education as cross cutting areas for action.

 The Ministry of Education is responsible for education policy formulation, education sector plans, curriculum development, human capacity development, financial planning, disbursements, and reporting.
 Its organizational structure is composed of the Minister’s Office, five departments and six regional (Zoba) education offices.

 According to the Decentralization Act 1996, the six Zoba Education Offices are responsible for overall administration and management of the education sector in their respective region.
 The school management office/unit, together with the Parent Teacher Student Associations (PTSAs), are responsible for the overall school management and school development programs.

 The education sector in Eritrea faces some challenges including disparities in access to education among rural and urban regions, the scarcity of reliable data on education, education finance.
 Factors such as disabilities, poverty and socio-cultural norms hinder participation of many children in schools.
 The sector benefits from limited overseas development assistance (ODA).

 Latest blogs and news

-The program will addresses critical evidence-based challenges identified in the education sector plan and reflected as priority action areas in the multi-year action plan.
+The program financed by the US$17.2 million grant will address critical evidence-based challenges identified in the education sector plan and reflected as priority action areas in the multi-year action plan.
 This is in line with the country’s goal of providing educational access to the most disadvantaged groups and implementing cost-effective strategies to improve learning and learning outcomes of children from those groups.